kkteru/unbiased-gender-classifier/README.md

 Training the gender classifier
 -------------
 `python gender_claddifier.py --help` would list all the available parameters along with their default value.
-The defaults should work out of the box for classifier with vanilla AE. `python gender_claddifier.py --remove_race` should
+The defaults should work out of the box for classifier with vanilla AE. `python gender_claddifier.py --remove_race` should train a classifier with features from adversarially trained autoencoder.

 Evaluating the gender classifiers